Shafqat Baloch

 Colonel Shafqat Baloch Sitara-e-Jurat (died 13 August 2010) was a Pakistani military officer.
 He is known as the "Saviour of Lahore" for his actions during the 1965 Indo-Pakistani war.
 He was awarded the Sitara-e-Jurat twice, first for his service in that conflict and again for his service in the Indo-Pakistani War of 1971.

 Early life

 Colonel Shafqat Baloch was born in Sargodha, Punjab, to a Baloch family.
-His native village was Machhar Khadi, located on the outskirts of Sargodha.
+His native village was Kot Musa Khan, located on the outskirts of Sargodha.

 1965 Indo-Pakistani War - The Battle of Hudaira

 The 1965 Indo-Pakistani war ended in a ceasefire.
 As a result, people from both countries have provided different accounts of the events that took place during the war.
 The battle of Hudaira is one such example of differing views.

 Pakistani account

 On 6 September 1965, at 1:00 A.M., Major Shafqat Baloch was moving towards his assigned position with 90 troops from the 17th Punjab Regiment.
 The troops were moving cautiously due to reports of Indian incursions in the area.
 Suddenly, they heard a machine gun fired from a Pakistan Rangers military post.
 Baloch ordered his troops to move toward the post, where they met a ranger who reported an Indian assault, the overrunning of Gwanti post, and the deaths of many unit members, including the major in command.
 The ranger was supposed to inform the higher command, but the telephone line was damaged.
 Major Baloch ordered the troops to entrench near the Ichhogil Canal on the outskirts of Hudaira village.

 Major Baloch directed artillery fire precisely at the Indian troops, inflicting heavy casualties as they were unaware of the Pakistani presence.
 Then, Pakistani anti-tank crews destroyed two Indian tanks, followed by infantry assault.
 The Indians retreated.

 Major Baloch's actions stalled the front for 17 days until a ceasefire agreement was reached.
 He was awarded the Sitara-e-Jurat for his bravery.